 GOSH has been constantly evolving since it opened in an 18th century townhouse in 1852.
 We are replacing cramped, out of date buildings and planning for the future so we can provide the best care and treatment for more children in safe, spacious surroundings.

 We are halfway through an ambitious four-phase redevelopment programme to rebuild two-thirds of the hospital site over a 20-year period.

 The current Phase 2 of the programme will create the Mittal Children's Medical Centre, consisting of two new buildings at the heart of the hospital site:

 • The Morgan Stanley Clinical Building, which opened in June 2012

 • The Premier Inn Clinical Building, which is under construction and is set to open in 2017

-We are also making preparations for Phase 3A, which will create the Centre for Research into Rare Disease in Children.
-This brand new building will allow us to care for children and young people with rare diseases, learn more about their conditions and discover new treatments.
+We are also making preparations for Phase 3A to create the Centre for Research into Rare Disease in Children.
+This new building will allow us to care for children and young people with rare diseases, learn more about their conditions and discover new treatments.

 We also need to plan for the future and find innovative ways to support new models of care.
 We are currently consulting staff, patients, families and carers on our Development Control Plan (DCP), which sets out the priorities for the next 15 years of the Redevelopment programme.